jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part2.md

 <img width="882" alt="jbg469-screenshot4 A" src="https://user-images.githubusercontent.com/72175659/155854722-1bf1eb19-d38c-4fc3-ac90-77cc3ba61701.png">

 In screenshot4B we are able to see our secret message by editing the build-string.py file to produce a badfile that produced a string which encodes the secret message memory adress in the beginning of the content array.
-We can load the adress heap content into the stack in little endian format  then use %s after 63 %.8x specifiers to print the value from the memory adress we we loaded into the stack.
+We can load the adress heap content into the stack in little endian format  then use %s after 63 %.8x specifiers to print the value from the memory adress we loaded into the stack.
 <img width="855" alt="jbg469-screenshot4B" src="https://user-images.githubusercontent.com/72175659/155855446-2b7eaf8f-6b40-4e85-ba8f-c89e6178d45d.png">

  In screenshot 5A we were able to change the target values adress using the %n specifier to change the value we loaded into the stack in the badfile after printing 63 "%.8x"'s .